Mikel Merino: Real Sociedad

 Merino returned to Spain on 12 July 2018, signing a five-year deal with Real Sociedad for an undisclosed fee reported to be €12 million.
-His first match in La Liga took place on 18 August when he played 59 minutes in a 2–1 win against hosts Villarreal CF, and his first goal on 21 September won the game at SD Huesca.
+His first match in La Liga took place on 18 August when he played 59 minutes in a 2–1 win against hosts Villarreal, and his first goal on 21 September won the game at Huesca.
 Despite struggling initially to adapt to his new team, also dealing with some injury problems, he eventually became a starter, scoring four times in 32 fixtures in his first season.

-On 7 March 2020, Merino wore the captain's armband for the first time in a 1–0 league defeat away to FC Barcelona.
+On 7 March 2020, Merino wore the captain's armband for the first time in a 1–0 league defeat away to Barcelona.
 In July, he renewed his contract until 2025.

-On 3 April 2021, Merino won his first title after playing the full 90 minutes of the 2020 Copa del Rey Final – delayed due to the COVID-19 pandemic – against Athletic Bilbao, assisting Portu who was brought down in the box at the hour mark; Mikel Oyarzabal converted from the spot for the only goal at the Estadio de La Cartuja, and Merino was chosen Player of the match.
+On 3 April 2021, Merino won his first title after playing the full 90 minutes of the 2020 Copa del Rey final – delayed due to the COVID-19 pandemic – against Athletic Bilbao, assisting Portu who was brought down in the box at the hour mark; Mikel Oyarzabal converted from the spot for the only goal at the Estadio de La Cartuja, and Merino was named player of the match.

+In the 2023–24 campaign, Merino won the most duels for possession in Europe's top leagues at 326.

+Arsenal

+Merino returned to the English top division on 27 August 2024, signing a four-year deal at Arsenal for a reported fee of £31.6m.
+In his first training session, he fractured his shoulder in a collision with Gabriel Magalhães and was ruled out for several weeks.
+He featured in his first match on 1 October, as a substitute in the 2–0 home win against Paris Saint-Germain in the league phase of the UEFA Champions League.
+He scored his first league goal 26 days later, heading home from a free kick in a 2–2 home draw with Liverpool.

+On 15 February 2025, Merino replaced Raheem Sterling in the 69th minute of the league fixture at Leicester City; as the habitual starter at centre-forward, Kai Havertz, had suffered a hamstring injury in training a week earlier, he was slotted into Havertz's position, going on to score both goals in the 2–0 victory.
+On 8 April, having again featured as a striker, he closed the 3–0 defeat of Real Madrid at Emirates Stadium in the Champions League quarter-finals' first leg.
+In his first season, he was regularly deployed in both positions.

+On 28 September 2025, Merino scored his first goal of the new campaign in a 2–1 away win against his former employers Newcastle, coming off the bench to spark a late comeback in the final ten minutes.